 What is hydrotherapy?

 Hydrotherapy is guided exercise in a heated pool.
-The water supports part of your body weight, which may help you move with less joint stress while improving strength, mobility, balance, and confidence.
+The water supports part of your body weight.
+This may help you move with less joint stress while improving strength, mobility, balance, and confidence.
 It is often used when land-based exercise feels too painful or too difficult early in rehabilitation.

 Do I need to be able to swim to do hydrotherapy?